hphelion/documentation/commercial/GA1/commercial.troubleshooting.md

 # HP Helion OpenStack&reg;  Troubleshooting

-HP Helion Openstack is an OpenStack technology coupled with a version of Linux&reg; provided by HP.
+HP Helion OpenStack is an OpenStack technology coupled with a version of Linux&reg; provided by HP.
 This topic describes all the known issues that you might encounter.
-To help you troubleshoot these issues, we have provided possible resolutions.
+To help you resolve these issues, we have provided possible solutions.

 If you need further assistance, contact [HP Customer Support]([http://www.hpcloud.com/about/contact](http://www.hpcloud.com/about/contact)).